-Until 1991 AD foreigners were restricted to enter the higher region of the Manaslu but now trekkers can trek with special trekking permits which can be obtained from Nepal Tourism Board.
+Until 1991 AD foreigners were restricted from entering the higher region of the Manaslu but now trekkers can trek with special trekking permits which can be obtained from the Nepal Tourism Board.

 There is a strict provision for obtaining a special permit to enter Manaslu Circuit Trek, solo trekkers are not granted permits, and a minimum of 2 trekkers are required to obtain permits.